 If you are in danger of losing your home, if you have children or aging parents who depend on you for support, or if you have no money left for food or utilities from trying to pay your bills, bankruptcy may be your only option.
 However, don’t wait until you’ve reached such dire straits to reach out for a consultation.
 There is no obligation if you consult a bankruptcy attorney in your state to discuss your options.
 Understanding that there is a solution if you need it can relieve part of the stress.

-When your financial situation takes a hit, and you need help to understand your options, talk to a debt harassment lawyer in Tampa, FL.
+When your financial situation takes a hit, and you need help to understand your options, talk to a debt harassment lawyer.
 You may find relief from the crushing debt and harassment of collectors.